tlk/docker-nemid-tu-example-customized/README.md

 The war-file is built and run on separate Docker containers.

-Thanks to Docker it is not neccessary to have neither Java JRE, JDK, Maven or Tomcat installed directly on the host OS.
+Thanks to Docker it is not neccessary to have neither Java JRE, JDK, Maven nor Tomcat installed directly on the host OS.
 Neat!